ianmbloom/futhask/README.md

     finalizeFO :: (MonadIO m, FutharkObject wrapped raw) => wrapped c -> FTT c m ()

-As with any manual memory management, the programmer is responisible for ensuring that the finalized value will not be used afterwards.
+As with any manual memory management, the programmer is responsible for ensuring that the finalized value will not be used afterwards.